joeschmo/joebot2/README.md

              -> [Chan Msg -> Command]
              -> [Chan Msg -> Hook]
              -> [Chan Msg -> Hook]
+             -> Bool
              -> Config
 ```
 Both functions take in lists of commands, jhooks, and phooks.
 - <code>spawnProc</code> takes a <code>Proc</code>, creates a channel, and then runs the
 process.
 It then takes the newly created channel, applies all the commands and hooks
 with it and updates the configuration.
+The final boolean argument is to tell joe_bot whether
+or not to send a <code>Quit</code> message to the process upon shutdown.
 - <code>updateConfig</code> takes a channel and applies all the commands and hooks with it
 and then updates the configuration.